Stop redirects to happy.luckyparkclub[.]com

 What is happy.luckyparkclub[.]com?

-Happy.luckyparkclub[.]com is a deceptive website that, if visited, offers its visitors to participate in various lotteries and win various prizes.
-In order to get a chance to win something it is required to fill in some survey first.
-Typically, people do not visit websites like happy.luckyparkclub[.]com intentionally.
-They get redirected to them through some clicked untrustworthy ads or potentially unwanted applications (PUAs) that are installed on their browsers and/or computers.
-As a rule, people download and install such apps unintentionally.
-When installed, PUAs feed their users with ads, cause redirects to shady pages like happy.luckyparkclub[.]com and gather various information.
-We strongly recommend not to fill in any surveys that are promoted through the happy.luckyparkclub[.]com or any other similar website, they might be used to extract various details that could be misused to generate revenue.
+happy.luckyparkclub[.]com is a deceptive website that, if opened, invites visitors to participate in lotteries and to win prizes.
+To gain a chance to win a prize, a survey must first be completed.
+Typically, people do not visit websites such as happy.luckyparkclub[.]com intentionally - they are redirected to them through clicked untrustworthy ads or potentially unwanted applications (PUAs) installed on browsers and/or computers.
+Generally, people download and install these apps unintentionally.
+When installed, PUAs feed users with ads, cause redirects to dubious web pages such as happy.luckyparkclub[.]com, and gather information.
+We advise against completing any surveys promoted through happy.luckyparkclub[.]com or other similar websites, since they might be used to obtain private details, which could be misused to generate revenue.

-Happy.luckyparkclub[.]com offers its visitors to participate in different lotteries.
-All of them ask to fill in a survey/answer to various questions.
-Once a survey is completed, people supposed to be able to get a chance to win prizes such as $1000 Visa or Walmart gift card, Netflix membership, Apple iPhone XS and Samsung Galaxy S10.
-It is worth mentioning that neither Walmart, Visa or Netflix companies has anything to do with these lotteries (or surveys) provided by happy.luckyparkclub[.]com.
-Happy.luckyparkclub[.]com is simply a website that is used to gather various details about its visitors by tricking them into answering to various questions.
-It is very likely that visitors might be asked to provide information such as their email address, name, surname, telephone number, etc. Also, surveys opened through happy.luckyparkclub[.]com could be used to trick people into providing sensitive information too.
-In this article we provide three examples of lotteries/surveys, however, it is known that happy.luckyparkclub[.]com leads to more than just three of them.
-Either way, none of those surveys can be trusted.
+happy.luckyparkclub[.]com invites visitors to participate in different lotteries.
+All request users to complete surveys and answer questions.
+Once a survey is complete, people supposedly gain the chance to win prizes such as a $1000 Visa or Walmart gift card, Netflix membership, Apple iPhone XS, and Samsung Galaxy S10.
+Note that Walmart, Visa, and Netflix have nothing to do with lotteries or surveys presented by happy.luckyparkclub[.]com.
+The site is simply used to record visitor details by tricking them into answering questions.
+They might be asked to provide information such as email address, name, surname, telephone number, etc. Furthermore, surveys opened through happy.luckyparkclub[.]com could be used to trick people into providing private, sensitive information.
+In this article, we provide three examples of lotteries/surveys, however, happy.luckyparkclub[.]com leads to more than just three.
+In any case, none of these surveys can be trusted.

-Apps that open pages like happy.luckyparkclub[.]com are usually designed to serve users with other unwanted content like pop-up ads, banners, coupons, etc. Typically, people who click those ads get redirected to other untrustworthy websites, sometimes those ads run scripts that download or even install unwanted software too.
-Furthermore, installed PUAs are often used to record various data, for example, user's IP addresses, geolocations, addresses of visited websites, geolocations, and so on.
-Their developers usually share those details with third parties who might be cyber criminals and misuse them to generate revenue.
-Besides, some PUAs are designed to collect not just browsing-related information but personal, sensitive details as well.
+Apps that open web pages such as happy.luckyparkclub[.]com are usually designed to serve people with other unwanted content such as pop-up ads, banners, coupons, etc. People who click these ads are often redirected to other untrustworthy websites, and the ads sometimes run scripts that download or install unwanted software.
+Furthermore, installed PUAs are used to record data including, for example, users' IP addresses, geolocations, addresses of visited websites, geolocations, and so on.
+Developers share the details with third parties (who might be cyber criminals) and misuse them to generate revenue.
+As well as browsing-related information, some PUAs collect personal, sensitive details.